 (2) Continue down the current divisive path by attacking and denigrating President Trump and his supporters, feeding the beast that already presents a solemn threat to the well-being of the nation and the world.
 Match their ferocity and disdain with our own.

 How are we any different from Mr. Trump and some of his supporters if we spew fear and vitriol?
-This path sews within it the seeds of unfathomable suffering – again – because when we return similar fire, the recipient, the original bully, gets to divert their attention away from their own culpability and shift their blame on to us, thereby justifying their bad behaviour.
+This path sews within it the seeds of unfathomable suffering – again – because when we return similar fire, the recipient, the original bully, gets to divert their attention away from their own culpability and shift their blame on to us, thereby justifying their bad behavior.
 After all, they suppose, in the end everyone’s an asshole just like me, and we confirm that for them.

 If we are searching for a glimmer of hope in a sea that has been colored Red, ponder this: Many are afraid of the Republican control of all levels of government.
 But, maybe things are, as usual, not so cut and dried.
 After all, President Trump is not a Republican, and never has been.
 He’s an independent that flew the Republican standard only to achieve power.
 He has about as much time for Republicans as he does Democrats.
 He has no allegiance to anyone but himself (remember the one debate when Mr.Trump didn’t hesitate to dismiss and embarrass future VP, Mike Pence, regarding Syria policy).
-He will put forward his agenda and if the Republican Congress obstructs him, he will use the bully pulpit to appeal directly to the people, including his millions of rabid supporters, but also including everyone else
+He will put forward his agenda and if the Republican Congress obstructs him, he will use executive orders and/or the bully pulpit to appeal directly to the people, including his millions of rabid supporters, but also including everyone else.

 Might he use the bully pulpit to nefarious ends?
 Possibly.
 If we keep hating him and his supporters, will we exacerbate an already volatile situation?
 Most definitely.
 Might things become ugly?
 Maybe.
 If so, we will have to learn another difficult lesson on the collective human journey, the severity of which will depend on our ability to grasp that our reaction, more so than his action, carries the day.